River Tone: Ecology

 Southlake Moor is another biological Site of Special Scientific Interest, this one covering 196.1 ha near the junction of the Tone and Parrett at Burrow Mump and Burrowbridge.
 Southlake Moor is another SSSI.
 The marshes and ditches provide grazing.
-At certain times of the year sluice gates can be opended to flood the moor.
+At certain times of the year sluice gates can be opened to flood the moor.
 Greater water-parsnip (Sium latifolium) is among the 96 aquatic and vascular plant species on the moor.
 Numerous wildfowl visit the flooded moor; up to 22,000 wigeon (Anas penelope), 250 Bewick's swan (Cygnus bewickii) and significant populations of pochard (Aythya ferina), teal (Anas crecca) and tufted duck (Aythya fuligula).
 Signs of European otters (Lutra lutra) have also been seen on the river banks.
 Palmate newts (Triturus helveticus) have been found in surrounding ditches.